mlflow/mlflow/docs/source/models.rst

 by hand or :py:func:`inferred <mlflow.models.infer_signature>` from datasets with valid model inputs (e.g. the training dataset with target column omitted) and valid model outputs (e.g. model predictions generated on the training dataset).

+You may also include a signature with your model by omitting the :py:class:`signature object
+<mlflow.models.ModelSignature>` from the log_model call and instead passing an :ref:`input example <input-example>`.
+Then, for supported MLflow flavors (sklearn, xgboost, tensorflow, and spark), log_model will automatically infer the signature from the input example and the model's predicted output of the input example.

 Column-based Signature Example
 """"""""""""""""""""""""""""""